lianetoolkit/liane-webhooks/README.md

 ## Usage

+**WARNING: By running the app, it will automatically set your app webhook URL with a generated verification token.**

 Install dependencies by running `npm install`.

 You can run in development mode using `npm run watch`, which will automatically start a **localtunnel** with **nodemon**, configure your site url and set the webhook configuration to your Facebook app.

+### Production

-For production use, make sure you have all the config settings set and run `npm start`.
+For production use, make sure you have all the config settings set.

-**WARNING: By running the app, it will automatically set your app webhook URL with a generated verification token.**
+Build by running `npm run build` then serve with `npm run serve`.